quintuple-lained/TheWandgame2025/README.md

 You just need 4 Grommets if you want a little bit of flex or bounce.
 They work perfectly fine as feet and give a nice resistence on my desk but you can also use bumpons instead.

-    "The worst thing that can happen is someone calling me a keyboard designer.
+    "The worst thing that can happen is someone calling me a keyboard designer."
-    -OLDMAN6955"
+    -OLDMAN6955